PythonCharmers/CoursePreparation/what_to_expect.md

 **Browser:** Chrome, Firefox, or Safari (not IE or Edge).
 You will be able to use your browser to access our cloud server for coding during the course.

+**Multiple screens:** (Optional) If possible, we recommend having a multiple screens to make it easy to keep several browser windows visible simultaneously.

 You can also optionally install the following software on your computer.
 You will not need this during the course but we would recommend this setup for your use afterwards: